Your essential guide to internet security

 Have a data breach response plan in place

-A data breach response plan should include the names and contact details of the people who will be involved in responding to a breach, whether it's an attack in progress or one that's over by the time it's discovered.
-This will include members of the IT team and the CTO, who should all have defined roles, as well as the data protection officer (DPO).
+However, even if your organisation isn’t a $1 billion dollar enterprise with ties to the US government, you should still ensure that you have an adequate data breach response plan.
+This must include the names and contact details of the people who will be involved in responding to a breach, whether it's an attack in progress or one that's over by the time it's discovered.
+Examples of such are members of the IT team and the CTO, who should all have defined roles, as well as the data protection officer (DPO).

 In a larger business, this will also include a dedicated person (for example, the CTO's PA), who is responsible for contacting the company's legal team and, if appropriate, PR agency/crisis comms team.